 The American Express Blue Cash Everyday card is a great no annual fee card for cash back enthusiasts.
-It’s also the “little brother” of the Blue Cash Preferred card, which was recently revamped.
+It’s also the “little brother” of the American Express Blue Cash Preferred Card.
 This card is great for those who averse to annual fees and cash back enthusiasts alike.
 It’s also a nice foundational card for your credit history.
 In other words, you can keep it forever because there’s no annual fee.

 Even though PYCR is a travel blog, cash back cards are worth mentioning.
-This is because they are nice for atypical travel expenses.
+This is because they are nice for a plethora of reasons.
 I use this card to pay for expenses that I can’t redeem points for.
 Thereafter, I “erase” those expenses using the cash back.

 The Blue Cash Everyday card’s strength lies in its earning structure.
 It earns 2% at Gas Stations and Department Stores.
 Unlike the Blue Cash Preferred, this card still has its Department Store category.
 This means that the Blue Cash Everyday is one of the best cards for earning rewards directly at department stores.

 The Blue Cash Everyday also has a sign-up bonus worth $150.
 This bonus can be earned after spending just $1,000 in the first three months.
 This is like getting a 15% return on the first $1,000 in purchases with the card.
 There are also targeted bonuses worth $200.

 American Express’ cash back cards are hampered by having only valuable two ways to redeem cash back: statement credits and gift cards.
 This is unfortunate because many of Amex’s competitors offer more ways to redeem.
 For example, Discover lets you deposit cash back rewards into a bank account among other methods.
 Personally, I would prefer depositing my cash earned into a bank account so I can invest it.